VW Baywindow Pickups

 Wolfsburg West no longer sells slats after UPS damaged one too many sets.

-I have provided Rick and Chris with specifics of the baywindow slats so I would try them first if you want authenticity.
+I have provided Chris and Rich with specifics of the baywindow slats so I would try them first if you want authenticity.

 Tilt is the European name for the optional frame and canopy that covers the plank bed.
 The frame consists of two hoops each with a cap that sandwiches 6 wooden "rods"